awsdocs/amazon-s3-developer-guide/doc_source/storage-inventory.md

 + *destination\-prefix* is the \(object key name\) prefix set in the inventory configuration, which can be used to group all the inventory list files in a common location within the destination bucket\.
 + *source\-bucket* is the source bucket that the inventory list is for\.
 It is added to prevent collisions when multiple inventory reports from different source buckets are sent to the same destination bucket\.
 + *config\-ID* is added to prevent collisions with multiple inventory reports from the same source bucket that are sent to the same destination bucket\.
 The *config\-ID* comes from the inventory report configuration, and is the name for the report that is defined on setup\.
 + *YYYY\-MM\-DDTHH\-MMZ* is the timestamp that consists of the start time and the date when the inventory report generation begins scanning the bucket; for example, `2016-11-06T21-32Z`\.
-Storage added after the timestamp is not in the report\.
 + `manifest.json` is the manifest file\.
 + `manifest.checksum` is the MD5 of the content of the `manifest.json` file\.
 + `symlink.txt` is the Apache Hive\-compatible manifest file\.